gmichalo/UmlsBERT/README.md

 ## Pretraining
 - The UmlsBERT was pretrained on the MIMIC data.
 Unfortunately, we cannot provide the text of the MIMIC III dataset as training course is mandatory in order to access the particular dataset.

--The MIMIC III dataset can be downloaded from the following [link](https://mimic.physionet.org/gettingstarted/access/)
+- The MIMIC III dataset can be downloaded from the following [link](https://mimic.physionet.org/gettingstarted/access/)

--The pretraining an UmlsBERT model depends on data from NLTK  so you'll have to download them.
+- The pretraining an UmlsBERT model depends on data from NLTK  so you'll have to download them.
 Run the Python interpreter (python3) and type the commands:
 ```python
 >>> import nltk
 >>> nltk.download('punkt')